It is essential to understand the components of a typical enterprise deployment topology.

 admin.example.com: This virtual server name is for administrators who need to access the Oracle Enterprise Manager Fusion Middleware Control and Oracle WebLogic Server Administration Console interfaces.

 This URL is known only to internal administrators.
 It also uses the NAT capabilities of the load balancer to route administrators to the active Administration Server in the domain.

-For the complete set of virtual server names you must define for your topology, see the chapter that describes the product-specific topology.
+For a complete set of virtual server names that you must define for your topology, see the chapter that describes the product-specific topology.

 Note that when you configure the hardware load balancer, a best practice is to assign the main external URL (for example,